Qualifying for an FHA Loan

 Mortgage Insurance: $100

-While FHA does not require you have reserves when purchasing either a single family home or condominium, if you are purchasing a duplex or multi-family two–three months will typically be required.
+While FHA does not require you have reserves when purchasing either a single family home or condominium, if you are purchasing a duplex or multi-family three months will typically be required.

-The home must meet FHA’s minimum standards for the safety, quality and condition.
+The home must meet FHA’s minimum standards for the safety, soundness and security.
 Any defects found during the home inspection or appraisal which fall outside of FHA’s standards will need to be repaired prior to closing.